dfgordon/vscode-language-merlin6502/README.md

 ## Linker Modules

-The extension will verify that `EXT` and `EXD` labels are declared as `ENT` in another module.
-It does not analyze linker command files for consistency, it only verifies that the external label has at least one corresponding entry label *somewhere* in the project.
-Hovering over the external label shows the corresponding entries.
+The extension will scan the workspace to establish locations of ENT, EXT, and EXD labels, so that it can provide related diagnostics and hovers.
+It does not analyze linker command files for consistency.
+Hovering on an EXT label shows the module supplying the ENT and any docstring, while hovering on the ENT shows the modules that use it.

 ## PUT and USE files